ken-okabe/wayland-desktop-container/README.md

 ## (Optional) legacy X11/Xorg
  Althogh this tutorial focuses on wayland nested window, [Xephyr](https://wiki.archlinux.org/index.php/Xephyr) (a nested X server that runs as an X application) has been around for a long time.

-Unlike `kwin_wayland`, `Xepher` is not optimized for direct rendering and KWin Window manager is not bundled, so if you run KWin or other direct rendering composer on top of `Xepher`, things is going slow and inefficient, therefore, not recommended, but here's how:
+Unlike `kwin_wayland`, `Xepher` is not optimized for direct rendering and KWin Window manager is not bundled, so if you run KWin or other direct rendering composer on top of `Xepher`, things are going slow and inefficient, therefore, not recommended, but here's how:

 ```bash
 Xephyr -ac -screen 1200x700 -resizeable -reset :1 &;